 Peas are just about the easiest crops to grow.
 They like to grow up things so you will need to build some type of trellis.
 I have seen many inventive ways people have used objects for there peas to grow on.
 From branches, ropes to very elaborate contraptions.
 I like to use some simple fencing stakes and string.
 Tomato cages also work very well.

 Preparing the Soil

 The first thing you will need to do is prepare your soil.
 I use a combination of organic fertilizer and compost from my compost bin.
 I use a garden hoe to break up the soil and remove any weeds and old roots from the previous year.
 You can also use a tiller to till the soil.
-Once the soil is good and clean, I add a good few hand full of organic fertilizer for vegetable gardens.
-After that, I put in about 6 shovel full of compost.
+Once the soil is good and clean, I add a good few hands full of organic fertilizer for vegetable gardens.
+After that, I put in about 6 shovels full of compost.
 Make sure to give it a good mix into the soil.

 Building the Trellis